Join Brett on his adventure novel tour “Quest for the Bavarian Cross” that takes in wowing highlights from both Germany

 Frankfurt to Munich via Ludwig’s Castles & The Sound of Music

-(Maximum capacity for this tour is 7 persons.)
+Max capacity for this one-time tour is 7 persons —

 Reserve your spot now before this package is sold out!

 Recommended viewing for this tour: “The Sound of Music” (must-see) — “Band of Brothers” (the entire 10-part series is captivating but specifically episode 10, “Points,” portrays the boys of Easy Company in Berchtesgaden and Austria) — “The Great Escape” (filmed in and around Füssen, including a wowing shot of Neuschwanstein castle during the airplane scene with James Garner and Donald Pleasence near the end of the movie).

 FRANKFURT to ROTHENBURG ob der Tauber (1 night):

-Brett Harriman, your guide, will meet you in Frankfurt for group orientation, followed by a comprehensive walking tour from the city’s historical core to its skyscraping financial district and beyond.
+Brett Harriman, your guide, will meet you in Frankfurt for group orientation, followed by a walking tour from the city’s historical core to its skyscraping financial district.
 By the time you turn in for the evening, you will have a better understanding of why Frankfurt is ranked the 7th most livable city in the world (this is the latest survey since Covid).

 FÜSSEN & Schloss Neuschwanstein (1 night):